Memorbuch: Contents

-Memor-book of Nuremberg
+Memorbuch of Nuremberg

-The earliest known memor-book is that of the community of Nuremberg, though it likely had predecessors which served as models for it.
-It was formerly designated by the misleading term "Memor-Book of Mayence," on the authority of Carmoly, Grätz, Neubauer, and others.
-The book was begun in 1296 by a skilful scribe, Isaac ben Samuel of Meiningen, as a gift to be presented to the community of Nuremberg at the dedication of a new synagogue on 15 November 1296.
-It was then taken to Mayence, where it was stolen and sold.
-Subsequently it was acquired by Carmoly, after whose death the Israelitische Religionsgesellschaft of Mayence obtained possession of it.
+The earliest known memorbuch is that of the community of Nuremberg, though it likely had predecessors which served as models for it.
+It was formerly designated by the misleading term "Memorbuch of Mayence," on the authority of Carmoly, Grätz, Neubauer, and others.
+The book was begun in 1296 by a scribe, Isaac ben Samuel of Meiningen, as a gift to be presented to the community of Nuremberg at the dedication of a new synagogue on 15 November 1296.
+It was then taken to Mainz, where it was stolen and sold.
+Subsequently it was acquired by Carmoly, after whose death the Jewish religious society (Israelitische Religionsgesellschaft) of Mainz obtained it.
 It consists of three parts: